Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 "We really need to remember that physicians are people," she said.

-Dolkar said it's the same for nurses and any health-care workers on the front lines: They're constantly coping with the stress of their jobs and the daily fear of spreading the virus among other staff, patients, or their own loved ones.
+Dolkar said it's the same for nurses and any health-care workers on the front lines: They're coping with the stress of their jobs and the daily fear of spreading the virus among other staff, patients or their own loved ones.

 While health-care workers are trying their best to provide compassionate care, Dolkar stressed it's a constant challenge when they're bogged down with time-consuming protocols and restrictions that limit their contact with patients and restrict those people from seeing their families.